Components

 Technologies that change how systems behave and, in the right situation, could be game changers

-This section focuses on technologies that can be deployed in real data centers — systems, components, and software that can be purchased, installed, and operated directly by an organization.
+This section focuses on the key hardware and software components that can be purchased, installed, and operated directly by your organization — with a clear emphasis on on-prem deployments.

 Accelerators